ResearchComputing/Documentation/docs/software/python.md

 (base) [johndoe@c3cpu-a7-u19-1 ~]$ conda create -n mycustomenv
 ```

-If you want a specific version of python or R, you can modify the above commmand as follows (e.g.):
+If you want a specific version of python or R, you can modify the above command as follows (e.g.):

 _Python v2.7.16:_
 ```